What No Sex In A Relationship Really Means For You And Your Partner

 Maybe your sex life slowing down isn't because there's something wrong.
 It could just be that you've fallen into the best possible pattern of what works for you.

 At the beginning of a relationship, it's common to have sex like jack rabbits.
-Often, though, people's sexual appetites aren't sustainable like that.
+But not everyone's sexual appetite is that sustainable.

 If you went from having sex three times a day to once a day or a few times a week, it may perfectly normal and healthy.
 If you and your partner are both OK with the fact that your sex life has slowed down, then it could just be that you've managed to find a healthy sexual relationship that works for you as a couple.